Active View Selection with Perturbed Gaussian Ensemble for Tomographic Reconstruction: Acknowledgements

-This research is supported by the National Artificial Intelligence Research Resource Pilot under award NAIRR250199.
-Computational resources are also provided by Delta and DeltaAI at the National Center for Supercomputing Applications through ACCESS allocations CIS250012, CIS250816, and CIS251188.
+This research is supported by the National Artificial Intelligence Research Resource (NAIRR) Pilot Awards NAIRR250199, NAIRR260019, and NAIRR260077, the AMD University Program’s AI \& HPC Cluster, NVIDIA Academic Grant Program, and Lambda's Research Grant.
+Computational resources are also provided by Delta and DeltaAI at the National Center for Supercomputing Applications (NCSA) through ACCESS allocations CIS250012, CIS250816, and CIS251188.